dpopchev/gentoo/Notes.md

 # Gentoo

-Installation nodtes.

-_work in progress_
+Installation commands and some notes.

 ## Installation outline